corda/corda/docs/source/cordapp-build-systems.rst

 Choosing your Corda version
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The following two lines of the ``build.gradle`` file define the Corda version used to build your CorDapp:
+``ext.corda_release_version`` and ``ext.corda_gradle_plugins_version`` are used in the ``build.gradle`` to define the versions of Corda and the Corda Gradle Plugins that are used to build your CorDapp.

+For example, to use version 1.0 of Corda and version 1.0 of the Corda gradle plugins, you'd write:

 .. sourcecode:: groovy

     ext.corda_release_version = '1.0.0'
     ext.corda_gradle_plugins_version = '1.0.0'

-In this case, our CorDapp will use:

-* Version 1.0 of Corda
-* Version 1.0 of the Corda gradle plugins

 You can find the latest published version of both here: https://bintray.com/r3/corda.